Validity in Network-Agnostic Byzantine Agreement: Lower Bound on

 \subsection{Warm-up: $t_a := 0$}

 As a warm-up towards the main result, we focus on the particular case $t_a := 0$, and show that the condition $n > 2 \cdot t_s$ is necessary.
-The intuition behind this requirement is that, in an honest-minority setting, one cannot distinguish between a scenario where half of the parties crash in a synchronous network, and a scenario where half of the parties are honest but delayed in an asynchronous one.
+Intuitively, when $n \leq 2 \cdot t_s$, one cannot distinguish between a scenario where half of the parties crash in a synchronous network, and a scenario where half of the parties are honest but delayed in an asynchronous one.
 This way, the presence of the asynchronous case, even with no corruptions, allows two disjoint sets of honest parties to only run the protocol within their own set.
 Since the two sets run the protocol independently, the honest parties agree on a valid value only if the given validity property is trivial.
-Note that this is the case even for weak validity, which can be solved in the purely synchronous model even for up to $t_s < n$ corruptions.
-Our result implies that even expecting a synchronous protocol to provide guarantees when it runs in an asynchronous network with no corrupted parties impacts the feasibility conditions.
+Note that this is the case even for weak validity, which can be solved in the synchronous model for up to $t_s < n$ corruptions.
+Our result implies that expecting a synchronous protocol to provide guarantees when it runs in a corruption-free asynchronous network impacts the overall resilience.

 \begin{theorem} Assume $t_s > 0$ and consider a validity property $\validity$.
 If $n = 2 \cdot t_s$ and there is a $(t_s, 0)$-secure $\ba$ protocol solving $\validity$, then $\validity$ is trivial. \end{theorem} \begin{proof}